Why don’t we go up in the woods, cut a grapevine, and swing out over the valley on it?

 The party was indeed over, we all raced down the hill calling out to her.
 She was barely conscious when she landed…

 I ran to call the ambulance…

-Her boyfriend ran to the new trailer and was going through it trying to rip a door from its hinges to carry her out on, but he couldn’t get one pried loose…
+Her boyfriend ran to the new trailer.
+He was going through it trying to rip a door off its hinges to carry her out on.
+However, he couldn’t get one pried loose…

-The ambulance finally arrived, and carted her off to the hospital.
-She was awake and screaming in pain by then.
+The ambulance finally arrived and carted her off to the hospital.
+She was awake screaming in pain by then.

 She ended up breaking her back in four places and crushing her tailbone.
-She lost that good job, she lost that new trailer, and her boyfriend who didn’t want to be tethered to a disabled woman with no job.
+Mom lost that good job.
+She lost that new trailer, and her boyfriend who didn’t want to be tethered to a disabled woman with no job.

 This was the start of another downward spiral…